Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 Models are a great and easy way to work with data: you get both the data and the functionality to manipulate it, in one python object.
 The model provides the data as an "object": essentially, a model object is a data row, encapsulated with python methods and properties.

-The limits of the models start to appear when you work with large sets of data.
+**SQL:** The limits of the models start to appear when you work with large sets of data.
 Sets are the task that SQL was designed to solve, while object oriented approach is somewhat limited with large sets.
 The django ORM (object-relational-mapping) can take you a long way with aggregates and sets, but it has it's limit.
 Luckily, django provides easy access to raw sql, when you need it.